surgebiswas/poker/README.md

 ```
 Everything before the '<=>' is the match state string, and everything after is an explanation of what's going on.

+## Submitting your agent

+1. Before you get started programming your agent, you should clone this repository.
+2. Then create a folder that is named after what will be your username.
+Write all of your code in this folder.
+3. For your agent(s) specifically, create an executable that meets the interface described above.
+This executable should be directly under your user folder (e.g. `./poker/your_user_folder/your_agent.sh` NOT `./poker/your_user_folder/agents/your_agent.sh`).

 ## References
 [1] http://www.computerpokercompetition.org